sgautam666/my_graph_blogs/neo4j_rag_with_langGraph/README.md

 'AURA_PASSWORD'

 The best way to supply them is through ennvironment variable.
-Add following line your zsh or bash profile on Mac:
+To add all the key listed above in the zshrc file for persistent saving, add following line your zsh or bash profile on Mac:

 ```
 nano ~/.zshrc or ~/.bashrc if bash